 1. Cemetery of the Capuchin, Via Vittorio Veneto, 27, 00187 Roma, Italy.
 When the Capuchin monks moved their monastery in 1631, they decided to bring the skeletons from their cemetery and turn them into an art project.

 2. Jonathan's Angels, Via della Fossa, 16 00186 Roma, Italy.
 I loved this bar!
-Dazzling decor; jovial atmosphere; lots of dancing. about 2 years agoAnswered by John via WorldNomads.com
+Dazzling decor; jovial atmosphere; lots of dancing. over 2 years agoAnswered by John via WorldNomads.com